-Problems from the procedure are rare, but all procedures have some risk.
+Problems are rare, but all procedures have some risk.
 The doctor will go over some problems that could happen, such as:

-An 8-10 inch incision will be made to open the abdomen.
-Surgical staples will divide the stomach vertically.
+A long incision will be made in the abdomen.
+Staples will be used to divide the stomach vertically.
 The new stomach will be the shape of a slim banana.
 It can only hold 10% of what a normal adult stomach can hold.
 The rest of the stomach will be removed.
 Staples or stitches will be used to close the incision.
 A bandage will be placed over the area.

 About 2 hours

-During your stay, the hospital staff will take steps to reduce your chance of infection such as:
+During your stay, the hospital staff will take steps to lower your risk of infection, such as:

-There are also steps you can take to reduce your chance of infection such as:
+There are also steps you can take to lower your risk of infection, such as:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 American Society for Metabolic and Bariatric Surgery